Before you make an application

 - When you are ready to make an application, you will need to fill in the following form:

-Variation of existing liquor licence form (PDF 114 kb)
+Application for variation of existing licence form (PDF 279Kb)

 - If you are applying for a variation at time of your renewal use the following form:

-Application for renewal form (PDF fillable 407 kb)
+Application for On-licence/renewal of On-licence form (PDF 615Kb)

 - Submit your new Certificate of Use along with your application.
 If you haven’t got one, apply for it: